fboender/mcplayeredit/README.txt

 MacOS X:

+	Using Finder

-    - ?
+    - Download mcplayeredit-0.5.tar.gz
+	- Open the containing folder
+	- Double-click the .tar.gz file to extract it.
+	- Open the extracted mcplayeredit-0.5 folder
+	- Double-click the 'mcplayeredit.py' file.
+This will most likely open it in the Python IDLE editor
+	- Press F5 to run the Python script.

-Make sure you are not playing the World in Minecraft before loading the level in MCPlayerEdit, or your chances will not take effect.
+Make sure you are not playing the World in Minecraft before loading the level in MCPlayerEdit, or your changes will not take effect.
 You can modify a world with Minecraft closed, waiting on the main screen or when playing another World.